Understanding the 70m² Granny Flat Exemption in Christchurch and Canterbury

 Our Perspective on the Granny Flat Exemption

-The most important factor in successfully using this exemption is having qualified professionals involved from the beginning.
+The most important factor in successfully using this exemption is having qualified, trustworthy professionals involved from the beginning.
 The design must be completed by appropriately registered professionals, and the build must be carried out or supervised by Licensed Building Practitioners.
-That is not just a requirement of the exemption, it is what ensures the dwelling is safe, compliant and properly documented.
+That is not just a requirement of the exemption, it is what helps ensure the dwelling is safe, compliant and properly documented.

 QUICK FIRE FAQs